I’m Jason Lengstorf.

-I am where I am because I had smart people around me.
-People I could bounce ideas off of; people who recommended books for me to read; people who evolved along with me as I grew up.
+I am where I am because I had smart, empathetic people around me.
+People I could bounce ideas off of; people who recommended books for me to read; people who called me on my shit; people who evolved along with me as I grew up.

 I was lucky, and I want to share a little luck with the world.

 Not everyone had access to a great network like that.
 Not everyone has someone to help push them forward when they might otherwise settle in and think, “Well, this is probably the best I can do.”